-

 First, risk assessment.
 Identifying and assessing the risks of legal violations within the company’s operations is truly important.
 Companies should conduct regular and thorough risk assessments, tailored to their specific industry and activities.
 Policies and internal procedures are important, too.
 Establishing clear, written policies and procedures to prevent and detect misconduct could help the company to mitigate the risks associated with their activity.
 The policies should cover areas such as anti-bribery, anti-corruption, money laundering prevention, and internal controls.

 On top of that, top-level commitment, which means the demonstration of commitment to compliance from senior management and the board of directors, should be actively promoted, from the top-levels of the company to the lower ones.
-That, alongside with training, communication and education of the employees about compliance policies and procedures is crucial to foster a culture of compliance.
+That, alongside training, communication and education of the employees about compliance policies and procedures is crucial to foster a culture of compliance.
 Additionally, regular, comprehensive training sessions and clear communication channels for reporting concerns should be incorporated.

 On the other hand, periodical monitoring and auditing is fundamental.
 Regularly reviewing and testing the effectiveness of the compliance program is as important as the implementation of the procurers themselves.
-This could be translated in conducting internal audits, monitoring transactions, and using compliance metrics to track performance.
+This could be translated into conducting internal audits, monitoring transactions, and using compliance metrics to track performance.
 Also, reporting mechanisms have an important place here.
 Providing employees with secure and anonymous channels to report suspected violations, together with hotlines, online reporting tools, and clear procedures for handling reports is appropriate and recommended.

 Naturally, response and discipline, that is, ensuring consistent and fair enforcement of compliance policies is required.
 Investigating reports promptly, taking corrective action, and disciplining violators appropriately are just a few examples of this.
 Continuous Improvement in order to regularly update and improve the compliance program is crucial, too.
 For that reason, incorporating lessons learned from past incidents, changes in regulations, and evolving best practices should be the premise.